-Sleep Anxiety: 4 Actions You Can Start Taking Today to Improve Night-Time Anxiety
+4 Actions You Can Take Today to Improve Night Time Anxiety

-In this article I’m sharing four ideas for things you can start doing today to improve night-time anxiety.
+In this article I’m sharing why your anxiety may be worse at night and four actions you can start taking today to improve night time anxiety and worry.

 1 - Relaxation

 Relaxation helps get your body into a sleep-ready state, creating the conditions for sleep to occur naturally.
-Make sure you allow yourself time to unwind at the end of the day.
-I have created a guided sleep meditation to help with exactly this.
-Pop your details in the box below to receive the recording, designed to help you relax, switch-off and drift into a peaceful sleep.
+The relaxation response is the opposite of the stress response (aka ‘fight or flight’) and we can learn to actively engage it.
+Making sure you allow yourself time to unwind at the end of the day will help you transition to bedtime and sleep better.

 2 - Stress Management